 Basal Cell Carcinoma (BCC) affects the lowest layer of the epidermis.
 This is the most common skin cancer and the least dangerous.
 BCCs present on sun-exposed areas of the skin.
 They can cause significant destruction and disfigurement by invading surrounding tissues and are considered to be a malignant disease.
 BCCs are treated with surgery, but in some cases can also be treated with radiation.
-Very superficial BCCs can be treated with creams (such as Efudix or Aldara), peels and freezing (cryotherapy).
+Very superficial BCCs can be treated with creams (treated with topical treatments), peels and freezing (cryotherapy).

 Squamous Cell Carcinoma (SCC) originate from epithelial cells (the middle layer), these are less common but can spread and can be fatal.
 The rate of metastasis is quite low in most cases; however thick tumors and those with certain adverse microscopic features are more likely to spread.
 SCCs are treated with surgery, but can also be treated with radiation.
-Very superficial SCCs can be treated with creams (such as Efudix or Aldara), peels and freezing (cryotherapy).
+Very superficial SCCs can be treated with creams (treated with topical treatments), peels and freezing (cryotherapy).
 Because of the potential for spread in advanced cases there may be a need for further investigation such as a CT or PET scan.
-If spread is detected then there may be a need for further therapy, such as surgical removal of nearby lymph glands, radiotherapy and/ or chaemotherapy.
+If spread is detected then there may be a need for further therapy, such as surgical removal of nearby lymph glands, radiotherapy and/ or chemotherapy.

 Melanoma, which originates in the pigment-producing cells (melanocytes), can be an aggressive skin cancer.
 It is likely to spread if untreated and can be fatal.
 Very thin melanomas (in-situ melanoma) can’t spread, and wide surgical excision is sufficient treatment.
-Thicker or invasive melanomas are more serious and require a combination of surgical and other treatments such as chaemotherapy and/or radiotherapy.
-The chaemotherapy treatment options are rapidly developing, especially in the field of immunotherapy and new treatments are becoming available all the time.
+Thicker or invasive melanomas are more serious and require a combination of surgical and other treatments such as chemotherapy and/or radiotherapy.

 Other rare skin cancers.
 There are a number of other much rarer skin cancers which can be aggressive such as Merkel Cell Carcinoma, Microcystic Adnexal Carcinoma, sarcomas, lymphomas and other types.

-Any suspicious lesion that you have noticed changing should be checked immediately by a qualified GP.
+Any suspicious lesion that you have noticed changing, fails to heal or repeatedly bleeds and scabs should be checked immediately by a qualified GP.
 The GP will determine if the lesion should be biopsied (sent for testing) and if further treatment is required.

 Things to look out for when checking your own moles are asymmetry, border irregularities, colour variation, diameter increases, evolution, ie ABCDE.